Huotes/CommitMaker/README.md

 In the beginning there was nothing...then Chuck Norris Roundhouse kicked that nothing in the face and said 'Get a job'.
 That is the story of the universe.

 Why does a burger have less energy than a steak?
 A burger is in its ground state.

+Chuck Norris grinds his coffee with his teeth and boils the water with his own rage.